hvuhsg/yoyocoin/README.md

 [![Build Status](https://travis-ci.com/hvuhsg/yoyocoin.svg?branch=main)](https://travis-ci.com/hvuhsg/yoyocoin)

 #### Explanation
-This coin will use PoS to determine witch wallet has won and can forge the next block (incentive: get the fee's)
+This coin will use PoS to determine witch wallet has won and can forge the next block (incentive: get the fee's, block creation is free...)

 ##### PoS mechanism
 **The wallet with the most score win and can forge the next block**,